sunfounder/raspad3/docs/source/3d_printer_monitor.rst

 Print 3D Model
 --------------------

-After slicing the .stl file, we can send the sliced ​​3D model file to your 3D printer through OctoPrint, and then it can be printed.
+After the .stl file has been sliced, the 3D model file can be sent to the 3D printer through OctoPrint to be printed.

-Enter ``http://192.168.18.179/?#temp>`` in your browser to log in to OctoPrint.
+Open the RasPad's browser, and enter ``http://192.168.18.179/?#temp`` to log in to OctoPrint.

 .. note::

-  Before logging into OctoPrint's web UI, you should have successfully installed OctoPrint on RasPad 3.
+  Before logging in to the OctoPrint’s web UI, OctoPrint will first need to have been successfully installed on the RasPad.

-  Replace the IP address 192.168.18.179 to yours.
-Place the mouse on the wifi icon, and the IP of the Raspberry Pi will be displayed after a period of time.
+  The IP address 192.168.18.179 will need to be replaced with the local IP address of the RasPad.
+Hover the cursor over the WiFi icon on the RasPad desktop, and the local IP address will be displayed.

   .. image:: img/appendix1.png
     :width: 700
     :align: center